 Pokemon had some misses.

-But Zelda and Mario, I think really had at least one classic on each system.
+But Zelda and Mario, I think, really had at least one classic on each system.

-I mean, even Donkey Kong like disappeared for a while, I think after Donkey Kong 64, which was all right.
+I mean, even Donkey Kong like disappeared for a while, I think, after Donkey Kong 64, which was all right.

 But here we are talking video games, not even a video game stream.

-Coupon code Owen at checkout for a discount.
+Brought to you by metapce.com, coupon code Owen at checkout for a discount.

 And as always, everything you hear comes to your ears through the Wolfpack.gold microphone.

-But people hilariously, people are over here talking about all the different games they want me to play.
+If you want to just have that audio for your own listening purposes later, but people hilariously, people are over here talking about all the different games they want me to play.

 But I will just say this.